Last updated on May 1st, 2022

 Reupholstery involves replacing the existing upholstery, such as fabric or leather, on a piece of furniture.
-In some cases, the term ‘reupholstery’ can include the furniture internals (padding, fixing, springs and more) as well.
+In some cases, the term ‘reupholstery’ can also include internal parts of the piece of furniture (padding, fixing, springs, and more), but how much does it cost?

 There are many great reasons to reupholster a sofa, chair or armchair, whether it be to upcycle an old or damaged piece, change the look of your home, or give long-held family furniture a second life.
 You’ll even be increasing the safety of your home by switching to fabrics that meet fire resistance requirements.

 In this article, we break down the costs to reupholster sofas, chairs and more, in fabric and leather.